pwjazz/sqins/README.md

 **Author** - Percy Wegmann

-### Features
+### Benefits

- * Not an ORM - sqins is just a SQL API
+ * Syntax very similar to SQL - if you know SQL, you know sqins
  * Strongly typed - compile time checking for SQL syntax and column types
- * Syntax very similar to SQL - if you know SQL, you know sqins
+ * Not an ORM - sqins is just a SQL API
- * Simple object mapping - unlike an ORM, sqins just needs to know the most basic things about your tables and columns
+ * Simple mapping - unlike an ORM, sqins just needs to know the most basic things about your tables and columns
  * Extensible scalar types - sqins comes with support for basic types like numbers, strings and dates and makes it super-easy to define new type mappings
  * Stateless - sqins doesn't cache data, maintain identity or relationships or do any other ORM funkiness
  * Smart performance - sqnis employs common-sense optimizations like using PreparedStatements, streaming results from cursors, etc.
- * Tested with Postgres - other databases on the way
+ * Works with PostgreSQL - other databases on the way

 ### A quick example